Birth tears - Perineal trauma

 What can I do to speed up healing of the tear?

-- your stitches should dissolve in 2-6 weeks – you may find parts of them on your sanitary pad.
+- your stitches should dissolve in 2 to 6 weeks – you may find parts of them on your sanitary pad.

-- keep the area clean: shower at least once a day (a short bath on occasion is not contraindicated), a separate hand towel to dry the perineum should be used and change your sanitary pads regularly (2-3hrly).
+- keep the area clean: shower at least once a day (a short bath occasionally is okay too), a separate hand towel to dry the perineum should be used and change your sanitary pads regularly (every 2 to 3 hours).

 - wash your hands both before and after you go to the toilet and wipe yourself from to back.
 This will reduce the risk of infection.

-- do pelvic floor exercises as soon as you can after birth.
+- start pelvic floor exercises as soon as you can after birth.
 This will increase the circulation of blood to the area and aid the healing process as well as improving bladder/bowel control.

 - avoid wearing tight clothing and try to ‘air’ the area whenever possible.